trina731/GAN_Analysis/README.md

 # Generative Adversarial Network
-Implementation of a Generative Adversarial Network (GAN) for the purpose of digit generation, clothing article generation, and generation of human faces, using the `MNIST`, `FashionMNIST`, and `CelebFaces` datasets.
+Pytorch implementation of a Generative Adversarial Network (GAN) for the purpose of digit generation, clothing article generation, and generation of human faces, using the `MNIST`, `FashionMNIST`, and `CelebFaces` datasets.
 The original paper can be found [here](https://arxiv.org/pdf/1406.2661.pdf).

 ## Theory